Pro-tip: Press space bar to progress and it won't skip any slides

 }

-unless you're overriding inline styles or another important that you can't remove..main-header .header-logo
+!important unless you're overriding inline styles or another important that you can't remove..main-header .header-logoheader.main-header.widget__title--featured[id=”id-name”].my-widget[class][class]nth-child Tricksaka CSS variables

 :root {